backstage/backstage/docs/overview/roadmap.md

 - **Backend Services:** To better scale and maintain the Backstage instances, a backend layer of services is planned to be introduced as part of the software architecture.
-This layer of backend services will help in decoupling the various modules (Catalog and Scaffolder just to quote some) from the front-end experience.
+This layer of backend services will help in decoupling the various modules (e.g. Catalog and Scaffolder) from the frontend experience.
 - **Security Plan (and Strategy):** The purpose of the Security Strategy is to move another step ahead along the path of the maturity of the platform,